yushk/cannon-es/readme.md

 #### TO DO:

-- Check for any removed `@todo` or `@deprecated` JSDoc comments in merged PR file changes
-- Check for variables that were previously intentionally uninitialized in the constructor, but were updated in the TS conversion
 - Fix Octree `as any` assertions
 - Convert to static methods where possible? (memory savings)
 - Convert to abstract classes where possible (Equation, Solver, etc.?)